Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/06-local-access-point.md

 ### I can't connect a worker to my local access point

- - confirm that you are using the right wifi name and password in the Imager (default `pioreactor` and `raspberry`)
+ - confirm that you are using the right wifi name and password in the Imager (default `pioreactor` and `raspberry`), and the hostname is correct and unique.
  - The maximum number of access point clients (Pioreactors and computers) that can be connected to a local access point on a Pioreactor is ~4-8.
-There is a possibility to add more, see [issue here](https://github.com/Pioreactor/pioreactor/issues/442).
+See question below.

  ### I'm pretty sure I'm at the limit of ~4-8 clients on my access point - what can I do?

   - You can purchase an inexpensive wifi router and use that as the access point.
-Note that you don't need to connect this router to the internet - it will operate a network regardless.
+Note that you don't need to connect this router to the internet - it will operate a wireless network regardless.
   - You can purchase a Wifi USB stick to improve the number clients and range of your local-access-point.
 For example, the Alfa AWUS036AC (take note to confirm your Raspberry Pi can has the correct USB connection).
 To check if the device is active, use `nmcli device` and look for a `wlan1` (which represents the USB stick).
 To move the local access point to this USB stick, use
     ```
     sudo nmcli connection modify PioreactorAP ifname wlan1
     ```
+  - Another possible option is purely software based: There is a possibility to add more, see [issue here](https://github.com/Pioreactor/pioreactor/issues/442).